netobserv/flowlogs-pipeline/README.md

 # Configuration

-It is possible to configure flowlogs-pipeline using command-line-parameters, configuration file, environment variables, or any combination of those options.
+It is possible to configure flowlogs-pipeline using command-line-parameters, configuration file, or any combination of those options.

 For example: